By allowing ads to appear on this site, you support the local businesses who, in turn, support great journalism.

-The pilot of a small, single-engine, “experimental” plane was killed when it crashed in the edge of a field around 3 p.m.
-Wednesday shortly after taking off from the Statesboro Bulloch County Airport.
+Harvey Cleveland, 60, of Peculiar, Missouri, was the pilot who died when a small, single-engine, “experimental” plane crashed in the edge of a field around 3 p.m.
+Wednesday shortly after taking off from the Statesboro Bulloch County Airport, according to Bulloch County Coroner Chuck Francis.

 The crash occurred in an area off Georgia Highway 24 not far from its intersection with Five Chop Road.
-It was within sight from another road in that vicinity, Sand Spur Road, but it is a private road not accessible to the public, said Capt.
+It was within sight from another road in that vicinity, Sand Spur Road, but it is a private road, said Capt.
 Todd Hutchens of the Bulloch County Sheriff’s Office.

 “What we understand is the pilot was taking a test flight, was test-flighting this single-engine, single-person plane, and unfortunately the plane went down in the edge of a field, and the pilot actually was killed in the crash,” Hutchens said Wednesday evening.

-Investigators from the National Transportation Safety Board and the Federal Aviation Administration arrived Thursday, and the Sheriff’s Office planned to turn the crash site with the wreckage of the very small plane over to them.
+Investigators from the National Transportation Safety Board and the Federal Aviation Administration arrived Thursday, and the Sheriff’s Office turned the crash site with the wreckage of the very small plane over to them.

 “We are going to be securing this area until the FAA and the NTSB show up,” Hutchens had said.